gomorpheus/morpheus-docs/personas/virtual_desktop.rst

 VDI Instances are launched from the Virtual Desktops Persona.
 Depending on Role permissions, your account may default to this view or may even restrict you solely to this view.
 To access the Virtual Desktops Persona from the standard view or from another Persona, click on the user's name in the upper-right corner of the application window.
 When available, this dropdown menu will list the standard |morpheus| Persona view as well as any other Personas the user has permission to access.
 Click on Virtual Desktop to access the Virtual Desktop Persona.

 The Virtual Desktop Persona view lists out each of the virtual desktop types they can access.
 Click on the desired virtual desktop type to launch it.
-If there are virtual apps available for this desktop type, they are presented in a flyout menu alongside a "desktop" option to access the base OS over an individual app.
+If there are virtual apps available for any listed desktop types, they are presented in a flyout menu alongside a "desktop" option to access the base OS over an individual app.
+Items categorized as "Desktops" are VDI pools configured in the Tools menu of the Standard Persona.
+Items categorized as "Instances" are Instances favorited by the current user in the Standard Persona (if they have access and they have favorited any Instances).
+Clicking on an Instance tile offers quick access to the Instance console.

 ..
 IMPORTANT:: Virtual Desktops are launched in a pop-up window.
 Be sure your web browser is not blocking pop-ups or create an appropriate exception for |morpheus| virtual desktop pop-ups.